All Episodes

 And he also reminds me, you know, of one of the greatest presidents in history, in my opinion, Ronald Reagan.

-Tet out of the walls of racism promoted by this administration.
+Tear down the walls of racism promoted by this administration.

-Tet out the walls of fascism.
+Tear down the walls of fascism.

 A Ted Cruz America, in my opinion, will be a prosperous America.

-Listen, uh John, a Ted Cruz America can't be any worse than this administration for starters, and and that's not saying much.
+Listen, John, a Ted Cruz America can't be any worse than this administration for starters.

-Of course it'd be prosperous America.
+Of course, it'd be prosperous America.

 He believes in freedom and he believes in individual control.

-You know, the president the other day gave this Pablum speech about how we're an individualist society of rugged individualists, but even rugged individualists, and then he created a bunch of straw men have to take care of everyone and love everyone and celebrate diversity and seeing Kumbaya and whatnot.
+And then he created a bunch of straw men to have to take care of everyone and love everyone and celebrate diversity and sing Kumbaya and whatnot.

-Cruz is an optimistic happy warrior, and and whichever Republican is the nominee's got to be an optimistic happy warrior.
+And whichever Republican is the nominee, he's got to be an optimistic, happy warrior.

 He's very good at that.